Get the best out of Black Friday (and avoid the worst)

 Have your Christmas money ready to go on Black Friday

 I have mentioned in several posts before how I save for Christmas all year using Plum which is an absolute lifesaver for me.
 But however you pay for Christmas (hopefully not on credit) make sure you have the money ready and accessible in advance.
-It takes 2-3 working days to transfer out of my Plum account, which I like as it stops me dipping into it.
-A week or so before I take it out and set up a separate savings pot in my Starling bank.
+Plum now transfers cash out instantly but to make sure I’m prepared, a day or so before I need it, I take it out and set up a separate savings pot in my Starling bank.

 However you organise yours, make sure it is ready to go so you aren’t dipping in to your usual money and doing mental IOU calculations between your accounts.